OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-best-practices.md

 - Make sure that the value of your add-in is clear to users right away by [creating an engaging first-run experience](#create-an-engaging-first-run-experience).
 - Create an [effective AppSource listing](/partner-center/marketplace-offers/create-effective-office-store-listings).
   - Make the benefits of your add-in clear in your title and description.
 Don't rely on your brand to communicate what your add-in does.
-  - To be published to AppSource, your add-in must provide sufficient value to justify users' investment.
+  - Your add-in must provide sufficient value to justify users' investment.
 Your add-in shouldn't be a simple utility or of limited scope.
   - [!INCLUDE [AppSource enterprise info](../includes/appsource-enterprise.md)]

 ## Create an engaging first-run experience